selemondev/project-guardian-cli/CONTRIBUTING.md

 ## Reporting Issues

 Welcome to guardian-cli!
 We value your feedback and contributions to make this project better.
-If you encounter any bugs or have feature requests, please use [Github issues](undefined} issues to submit them.
+If you encounter any bugs or have feature requests, please use [Github issues](undefined) issues to submit them.

 Before reporting an issue, we ask you to:
 '